AdobeDocs/analytics.en/help/admin/admin/c-manage-report-suites/c-edit-report-suites/conversion-var-admin/conversion-var-admin.md

 ---
 # Conversion Variables (eVars)

 The Custom Insight Conversion Variable (or eVar) is placed in the Adobe code on selected web pages of your site.
 Its primary purpose is to segment conversion success metrics in custom marketing reports.
 An eVar can be visit-based and function similarly to cookies.
 Values passed into eVar variables follow the user for a predetermined period of time.

+## Conversion Variables (eVars) overview

-Here is a video overview:
+Following is a video overview:

 >[!VIDEO](https://video.tv.adobe.com/v/28759/?quality=12)